-Always sold out several months in advance, this unforgettable outdoor event is a nice nod to the artistic roots of this well-heeled coastal enclave, which started as an artists’ colony back in the early 1900s.
-As is often the case of artistic endeavors, the Pageant of the Masters was born out of necessity; in the case of the pageant, it was as a reaction to hard times brought on by the Great Depression.
-When that economic crisis hit in 1929, the community of Laguna Beach was greatly affected, dependent as its economy was on tourism and vacationers’ dollars.
-In an effort to attract not just visitors to the area but visitors that would buy art from the community of local artists, a Festival of Arts was proposed, and one of the many ideas floated to be part of it was the staging of “living pictures.”
+This unforgettable outdoor event is a nice nod to the artistic roots of this well-heeled coastal enclave, which started as an artists’ colony back in the early 1900s.
+As is often the case with artistic endeavors, the Pageant of the Masters was born out of necessity: During the Great Depression, the Laguna Beach community made an effort to attract not just visitors to the area, but visitors who would buy art from local artists.
+A Festival of Arts was proposed, including the idea of staging “living pictures.”

-More than three-quarters of a century later, the spectacle has evolved into one of the area’s biggest draws of the year, a world-famous, one-of-a-kind living celebration of some of history’s great artworks.
-Consisting of two acts and over three dozen live recreations, each year has a different theme, though a crowd favorite, The Last Supper, always closes the show.
+Over the following decades, the spectacle evolved into one of the area’s biggest draws of the year—a world-famous, one-of-a-kind living celebration of some of history’s great artworks.
+Consisting of two acts and over three dozen live recreations, each year has a different theme, though a crowd favorite, The Last Supper, typically closes the show.